rightjs/rightjs-docs/docs/en/docs/util/cookie.md

     Cookie.remove('name');

-Or you can use usual instances like this
+Or you can use instances like this:

     var cookie = new Cookie('name');
     var cookie = new Cookie('name', {duration: 4});